patmizistake/helm/README.md

 - `version`: Version of the app, usually commit sha works here.
 - `timeout`: specify a timeout for helm deployment
 - `repository`: specify the URL for a helm repo to come from
+- `repository-username`: specify the username for authenticating with a private Helm repository
+- `repository-password`: specify the password for authenticating with a private Helm repository
 - `atomic`: If true, upgrade process rolls back changes made in case of failed upgrade.
 Defaults to true.

 Additional parameters: If the action is being triggered by a deployment event